sid26ranjan/pulsar-star/README.md

 the dataset can be found here https://www.kaggle.com/pavanraj159/predicting-a-pulsar-star

-this is a kaggle competition and the link to my kaggle kernel for the same competition is this
+the link to my kaggle kernel for the same competition is this https://www.kaggle.com/iamsiddhant/predicting-a-pulsar-star